 - Disruption of attention

-- Dangerous repercussions when mixed with alcohol
+- Dangerous repercussions when users mix it with alcohol

 - Problems with blood pressure

 - Dry mouth, which can sometimes lead to nausea and vomiting